-- Be part of a local Girlguiding community, by attending local team meetings and maintaining a good relationship with other volunteers. - Develop and maintain clear communications with the local Commissioner and relevant Advisers/Coordinators. - Maintain clear channels of communication with other members within your designated area. - Promote local, national and international opportunities available within guiding as well as externally, and encourage young members to take part. - Promote and encourage members to engage in different development opportunities available within your area of specialism.
+- Be part of a local Girlguiding community, by attending local team meetings and maintaining a good relationship with other volunteers. - Develop and maintain clear communications with the local commissioner and relevant advisers/coordinators. - Maintain clear channels of communication with other members within your designated area. - Promote local, national and international opportunities available within guiding as well as externally, and encourage young members to take part. - Promote and encourage members to engage in different development opportunities available to them to do with your area of specialism.